Van Gogh in

-On 1 May 1889, Vincent rented part of a yellow stucco-faced building on Place Lamartine at a rate of 15 francs a month.
-He used it as a studio at first, and on 1 September he began living there too.
-He called the building the Yellow House and planned to lavishly decorate its interior with paintings.
+On 1 May 1889, Vincent rented part of a yellow stucco faced building on the Place Lamartine in Arles at a rate of 15 francs per month.
+Initially using it as a studio, he began living there too on 1 September.
+Vincent nicknamed the building the Yellow House and planned to abundantly decorate its interior with his own paintings.

-Vincent wanted to turn the house into a “studio of the south” where artists could live and work together.
-He needed company and a sounding board, and living with others was more economical besides.
-Using money from his brother Theo, he had new furniture made – two beds, chairs and a table – and got the house connected to the gas supply so he could work by artificial light in the evenings and in winter.
-He created a number of works for the purpose of decorating the house; they included four sunflower paintings, The Public Garden with a couple strolling, The Tarascon Stagecoach, The Night Café, The Yellow House (“The Street”), Starry Night over the Rhône and The Trinquetaille bridge.
+Vincent hoped to turn the house into a “Studio of the South” where artists could live and work together.
+He needed company and a sounding board, and living with others was also more economical.
+Using finances given by his brother Theo, Vincent had new furniture made – two beds, chairs and a table – and had the house connected to the gas supply so he could work by artificial light in winter and in the evenings.
+To decorate the house, he painted a number of works, including four sunflower compositions, The Public Garden with a couple strolling, The Tarascon Stagecoach, The Night Café, The Yellow House (“The Street”), Starry Night over the Rhône and The Trinquetaille bridge.

-The ground floor of the Yellow House contained a simple studio and a kitchen.
-Upstairs were two more rooms: Vincent’s bedroom and one for the artists he intended to host at the “studio of the south”.
+The ground floor of the Yellow House featured a simple studio and a kitchen.
+Upstairs were two more rooms: Vincent’s bedroom and one for the artists he intended to host at the “Studio of the South”.

 Vincent invited Paul Gauguin, whom he had befriended in Paris, for a visit, and Gauguin arrived on 23 October.
-Though they lived and worked together in harmony at first, their respective personalities and divergent ideas about art soon strained the relationship.
-On 23 December, tensions ran so high that in a fit of madness Vincent cut off part of his ear and gave it to a prostitute.
-Gauguin went back to Paris on 25 December.
+They initially lived and worked together in harmony but their respective personalities and divergent ideas about art soon strained the relationship.
+On 23 December, tensions ran so high that in a fit of madness Vincent cut off part of his ear and handed it to a prostitute.
+Gauguin returned to Paris two days later.
 Vincent was admitted to hospital and discharged in early January.
-In February, however, he suffered again one breakdown.
-Meanwhile, the neighbourhood residents were in revolt: they considered Vincent a threat and sought to have him sent to an asylum.
-Though they did not get their wish, Vincent was sent back to hospital.
+In February, however, he suffered another breakdown.
+Meanwhile, the neighbourhood residents were in revolt: they considered Vincent dangerous and sought to have him sent to a psychiatric asylum in Marseille or Aix-en-Provence.
+Their demands were not met but Vincent was sent back to the Arles hospital.
 During his third stay there, he wrote to his brother: